hiiamboris/red-spaces-gitlab-mirror/creators.md

 #include %../common/assert.red
 ; #assert off
 ```
-Assertions may slow down Spaces operation by up to 30%, but are useful to contain the error.
+Assertions may slow down Spaces operation some, but are useful to contain the error.

 Then:
 - divert the output of your program to a file, e.g. `red myscript.red |tee log` or `red myscript.red >log`
 - run the script until the error occurs
 - inspect the `log` file: usually the *first* failed assertion is the cause of misbehavior

-Assertions are assumptions about how my code works.
-They can often fail if something is misused though.
-E.g. you assign a string to `/draw` facet, or an object to `/content` facet, or trying to measure the size of an infinite grid.
-In time, when design solidifies, most of that should become error messages, but we're not there yet.
+Assertions are assumptions about how code works.
+Failed assumptions do not necessarily mean bugs.
+Sometimes it's the assumption that's wrong, which helps you build a correct mental model at earlier stages of development.
+But sometimes I'm using them in places where proper errors must be thrown but I have no time to bother with proper error detection and reporting (yet).

 ### Debug output